Asmodeus-AvatarofLust/WindowsPiHole/README.md

 * Patch Pi-hole installer to use netstat.exe instead of lsof, along with other fix-ups for WSL1 compatibility.
 * Add exceptions to Windows Firewall for DNS and the Pi-hole admin page.
 * Includes a Scheduled Task to auto-start on boot, before logon.
 * **If it does not start automatically, it means that this script failed to create Scheduled Task properly, which is common.
-Configure it manually in order for it to work**
+Configure it manually in order for it to work**.
+If you do not know how to do so, you can find short guide below.

+#### Task Scheduler
+* Open Windows Task Scheduler (taskschd.msc) and right-click the Pi-hole for Windows task, click edit.
+* On the General tab, place a checkmark next to both Run whether user is logged on or not and Hidden.
+* On the Conditions tab, un-check the option Start the task only if the computer is on AC power.

-## Configuration and Tweaks/Tips
+## Configuration

 Pi-Hole configuration batch file can be found in C:\Program Files.